 Building or improving your credit takes time, and it’s best to start well before you begin touring houses.
 “Make 100% of your payments on time,” Hopper said.
 “You should avoid opening too many accounts at once.
 And always check each of your credit reports for errors.”

 House hunters are often primarily focused on the type of home they want.
 But consider that you’ll be making a long-term commitment to both your home and the geographic region.
-Pay attention to the home values in the neighborhood, the quality of schools, recreation options, and any other priorities.
+Pay attention to the home values in the neighborhood, the quality of schools, recreation options and any other priorities you might have.
 Building value in your home and putting down roots requires years of commitment, so make sure you’re ready and that you know exactly what homes you can afford.

 You don’t have to be an expert handyman to own a home.
 But if you can’t operate a plunger, you may not be ready.
 Homes need maintenance and TLC to retain their function and value, and if you can’t handle repairs, you’ll at least need to be able to afford someone who can.